A list of the characters that appear in the GUNNM/Battle Angel Alita series. As a Long Runner, expect Loads and Loads of Characters.

 - Amnesiac Dissonance: Prior to her discovery by Ido, she was a mass-murdering Martian terrorist who attempted to more or less destroy the entire Earth by destroying the Orbital Ring.

 - Animal Motifs: Alita has always been closely associated with cats - Ido first named her after his dead cat, her friends have either compared her to a cat or stated she has the personality of one, and it was heavily implied that the cat in Nova's Lotus-Eater Machine was Alita's real self.
-Her appearance post Heroic BSOD has only emphasized this further - not only has she adopted more cat-like mannerisms, now she even has a tail.
+Her appearance near end of Last Order emphasized this further, giving her more cat-like mannerisms and even a tail, although this is gone by the time of Mars Chronicle.
 Her perpetual pout has also led her to be compared rather unfavorably to an octopus.

 - Artificial Human: In Last Order, having her body composed of advanced nanobots and her organic brain replaced with a chip.
 Also, in the video game, her birth is revealed as being a tumoral growth in a member of Martian royalty that developed a central nervous system.

 - Appendage Assimilation: Forget appendage!
 When Super Nova reduced her to nothing but a brain chip and a mass of Imaginos cells, she reformed by assimilating the Jovian Tunguska super weapon.

 - Assimilation Backfire: Absorbing the Tunguska gave her a massive power boost, but enabled the Jovians to pull her consciousness out of her body during her fight with Toji, resulting in it being ripped to shreds.
 She then turned this on the Jovian scientists responsible by massacring them and destroying their base in a fit of rage.